-The fourth amendment made in August 2010 and the fifth amendment made in December 2013 were non-substantial amendments and were not released for public comment.
+The fourth amendment made in August 2010 was a non-substantial amendment and was not released for public comment.

 Public Participation to Date

 LMDC has solicited and received an unprecedented amount of public comment from all over the world regarding the rebuilding of the WTC Site, the creation of a permanent memorial, and the revitalization of Lower Manhattan.
 Since its inception LMDC has developed its action plans based on all information available to it including specific input gathered by LMDC through the channels that it created, many of which have focused on the redevelopment of the WTC Site, the Memorial, and broader issues such as transportation, cultural and civic issues, and economic development in the aftermath of September 11th.